firepress-org/themes-content/112_readiness/content_copywriting/services.md

-I help people to [x-y-z] and I ensure to make the whole process as painless as possible.
+I help people to [x-y-z] and I ensure the whole process is as painless as possible.
 We are small, lean and highly reactive.
-But let's be realistic ...

-![Pcik Only Two](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/good-fast-cheap-pick-two-b.jpeg)

 Here is the big question.
 How do you choose the best person to help you accomplish [x-y-z]?
 How do you know you have the best person to care for this problem ?
+Let's be realistic for a moment ...

+![Pcik Only Two](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/good-fast-cheap-pick-two-b.jpeg)

 Whatever you decide to use my services or not, let me help you taking the best decision. **I believe you should always consider these three factors** when doing business with a [x-y-z].